HomeEducationMumbai University results: Only 50% of the answer sheets evaluated so far, students and teachers protest

 Register Now →

 When asked about such cases, Mumbai University Registrar M. A. Khan said that such students can get a letter from MU which can be submitted to their respective university abroad.
-Students can continue with their admission procedure and later submit their mark sheet once is issued by university.
+Students can continue with their admission procedure and later submit their mark sheet once it is issued by university.

 Earlier, taking the serious note on the delays in the declaration of the results by the University of Mumbai, the Governor of Maharashtra CH Vidyasagar Rao asked the university administration to declare results of all courses by 31st July 2017.
-The Governor asked Vice-Chancellor of the University Dr Sanjay Deshmukh to declare all courses’ result by 31st July 2017 and to submit a detailed report in accordance with the provisions of Section 89 of Maharashtra Public Universities Act, explaining the strategy and road map for a declaration of results on time.
+The Governor asked Vice-Chancellor of the University Dr to declare all courses’ by 31st July 2017 and to submit a detailed report in accordance with the provisions of Section 89 of Maharashtra Public Universities Act, explaining the strategy and road map for a declaration of results on time.

 Now, two weeks after the governor rapped the Mumbai University for delay in exam assessments, work on correction of answer sheets has picked up some speed.
 According to figures revealed by MU officials, close to 50% of the answer sheets have been evaluated and the university hopes to announce results of some courses within the next few days, reported HT.